pymc-devs/pymc-examples/examples/case_studies/blackbox_external_likelihood_numpy.myst.md

     m = my_external_func(a, b)  # <--- this is not going to work!
 ```

 Another issue is that if you want to be able to use the gradient-based step samplers like {class}`pymc.NUTS` and {class}`Hamiltonian Monte Carlo (HMC) <pymc.HamiltonianMC>`, then your model/likelihood needs a gradient to be defined.
-If you have a model that is defined as a set of Aesara operators then this is no problem - internally it will be able to do automatic differentiation - but if your model is essentially a "black box" then you won't necessarily know what the gradients are.
+If you have a model that is defined as a set of PyTensor operators then this is no problem - internally it will be able to do automatic differentiation - but if your model is essentially a "black box" then you won't necessarily know what the gradients are.

-Defining a model/likelihood that PyMC can use and that calls your "black box" function is possible, but it relies on creating a [custom Aesara Op](https://docs.pymc.io/advanced_aesara.html#writing-custom-aesara-ops).
+Defining a model/likelihood that PyMC can use and that calls your "black box" function is possible, but it relies on creating a [custom PyTensor Op](https://docs.pymc.io/advanced_pytensor.html#writing-custom-pytensor-ops).
 This is, hopefully, a clear description of how to do this, including one way of writing a gradient function that could be generally applicable.

 In the examples below, we create a very simple model and log-likelihood function in numpy.